joseph-a-levine/authoring/_older/september_2024.md

 The performance of capricious fae nature is, like everything else, orchestrated.
 She performs a silent skit with two dancers before launching into *I Can Do It With a Broken Heart*.
 The dancers attempt to coerce a listless Taylor Swift into dressing in a sparkly two-piece and heels, and physically shove her towards the audience.
 This is all so she can sing "I'm so depressed, I act like it's my birthday every day" in C major.{% sidenote "luck-id" "Which, honestly, was like going to a Britney Spears concert and hearing *Lucky.* How am I supposed to feel after this?
 Do you *want* me to cheer? " %}

 A friend here in Oxford, JW, called *The Eras Tour* the largest cultural wave of our generation.
 On those subjective criteria, I can't think of many competitors.{% sidenote "com-id" "The MCU, or the rise of K-pop, maybe.
-Game of Thrones and Hamilton might have competed, but didn't have staying power." %} I know several people in their 60s and 70s who devour academic and critical books about *The Beatles* and other bands of their youth.
-I left Wembely wondering if I'll be so interested in Taylor Swift in my time.
+Game of Thrones and Hamilton might have competed, but didn't have staying power." %} I know people in their 60s and 70s who devour academic and critical books about *The Beatles* and other bands of their youth.
+I left Wembely wondering if I, or my sisters, will be so interested in Taylor Swift in our time.

 ### Norway

 I spent the last ten days of the month with a friend and MWG in Arctic Norway.
-[Senja](https://en.wikipedia.org/wiki/Senja) was spectacularly beautiful.
+[Senja](https://en.wikipedia.org/wiki/Senja) was spectacularly beautiful; we climbed sharp peaks and worked in cozy cottages on rainy days.

+The prolific grocery stores were constantly stocked with high-quality produce, which must have traveled on *at least* three boats to get there.
+Despite this, we had no great meals in restaurants.
+Infrastructure was a highlight; the sovereign wealth fund was evident.
+We took an hour-long car ferry which was free; bridges and tunnels went to villages of less then 50 people.

+The superlative beauty is worth a visit.
+It has never easy to get deep into the culture or history of the region, and my post-trip Norway reading list is very short.